-" Yes.
+"Yes.

 - Writes must propagate: update or invalidate copies in other private caches.

-- Write serialization is trivial.
+- Write serialization is trivial (where is the serialization point?)

 - " A protocol with two stable states is sufficient:

 - Invalid

 - Shared

 - " Do you need transient cache states?

-- Implemented with MSHR
+- Yes!

 Write-back caches: MSI